sunny-yang144/Toohak-Deploy/wiki.md

 > WINNINGS: [Link text](https://www.winnings.com.au/)

-*Meeting 2 - date/time*
+*Week 2 Meeting 2 - @ 20/09/2023 -- 8:00 for 30m*
 - Tony and Sunny explained the implimentation of data.md to Timothy and Shannon.
 - All group members fixed merge requests as stated by iteration 0.
 - [x] **Mistake**.
 - ![Alt text](https://i.imgflip.com/73oqh6.png)
 - Shannon completed two functions.
-- Tested git implimentation.
+- Tested how git push and pull actually worked in a team environment.
-- Discussed mechanical keyboards.
+- Discussed mechanical keyboards recommendations :D.

 ### This is header 3